ubuntu/ubuntu-project-docs/docs/reference/exception-NetplanUpdates.rst

    the SRU package for each releases.
 These suite has documentation here: https://curtin.readthedocs.io/en/latest/topics/integration-testing.html

+   In order to avoid regression to existing MAAS product, the MAAS team will run their continuous integration test against the curtin that is in -proposed.
+A successful run will be required before the proposed curtin can be let into -updates.

+   The curtin team will be in charge of attaching the artifacts and console output of the appropriate run to the bug.
+Curtin team members will not mark ‘verification-done’ until this has happened.

    [Regression Potential]
    In order to mitigate the regression potential, the results of the aforementioned integration tests are attached to this bug.